-Participants will be followed for 1 year post ASCT.
+All transplanted participants will be followed for.
+1-year post ASCT.
 A time period of 28 days from infusion of HST-NEETs will constitute the time for clinical safety monitoring specific to HST-NEETs.

 2.7.
 Supportive Care

 All supportive care will be given in keeping with local institutional guidelines.